panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 let count;
 ```

-The one exception to the above rule are the magical literals: like numbers or strings that have special meaning.
-The variables holdoing magical literals
-can be upper cased with underscore between words:
+The one exception to the above rule is the magical literals: like numbers or strings that have special meaning.
+The variables holding magical literals can be uppercased with an underscore between words:

 ```javascript
 const SECONDS_IN_MINUTE = 60;